 In Smith’s own words, “This method is especially pleasing to businessmen, all of whom have cost systems of their own.
 You can show him your cost and you can give him your supporting evidence.
 This at once dispels the notion that you are charging ‘all the traffic will bear’.”

-In summary, showing a client your hourly cost and “supporting evidence” will convince them to pay you a set hourly rate.It’s time to kill the billable hour.
+In summary, showing a client your hourly cost and “supporting evidence” will convince them to pay you a set hourly rate.It’s time to kill the billable hour for your #accounting firm.
 Let’s uplevel your pricing strategy with one that highlights your knowledge and values your time.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 When you fast-forward a hundred years, this price strategy promotes underpayment.
 It’s exactly why many accounting professionals work long hours in their practice.
 That’s because technology now does many tasks which previously required manual labor.
 Why use a hand crank phone when you can opt for a smartphone?

 Your Hourly Rate Creates Conflict